iqtree/iqtree.github.io/doc/Compilation-Guide.md

 Compiling MPI version
 ---------------------

 Please first install an MPI library (e.g., [OpenMPI](http://open-mpi.org/)) if not available in your system.
-The MPI C/C++ compiler are then typically named `mpicc`, `mpicxx`, which can be used for subsequent CMake command, for example:
+The MPI C/C++ compilers are then typically named `mpicc` and `mpicxx`, which can be used for subsequent CMake command, for example:

     cmake -DCMAKE_C_COMPILER=mpicc -DCMAKE_CXX_COMPILER=mpicxx ..
+    make -j4

+The executable is named `iqtree-mpi`.
+One can then run `mpirun` to start the MPI version with e.g. 2 processes:

+    mpirun -np 2 iqtree-mpi -s alignment ...

+If you want to compile the hybrid MPI/OpenMP version, simply add `-DIQTREE_FLAGS=omp` into this `cmake` command.
+The resulting executable is then named `iqtree-omp-mpi`.
+This can be used to start an MPI run with e.g. 4 processes and 2 cores each (i.e., a total of 8 cores will be used):

+    mpirun -np 4 iqtree-omp-mpi -nt 2 -s alignment ...

+>**NOTE**: Please be aware that [OpenMP](http://openmp.org/) and [OpenMPI](http://open-mpi.org/) are different!
+OpenMP is the standard to implement multithreading program, that we use to provide the multicore IQ-TREE version `iqtree-omp`.
+Whereas OpenMPI is an MPI library, that is used to compile `iqtree-mpi`.
+Thus, one cannot use `iqtree-omp` for an `mpirun`!